 Think about all of the listings and reviews sites that show up when someone searches for your business name or products or services you offer.
-Don’t forget about Facebook, Google My Business, Yelp and any other listing pages that come up in an online search.
+Don’t forget about Facebook, Google Business Profile, Yelp and any other listing pages that come up in an online search.

 Update your information with holiday hours, and any current offers where you can.

 You’ll want to drive people to your website to make a purchase or to sign up to your email list to receive an exclusive offer.

 Make sure your website is up to date with your holiday hours and offers as well.